Instructions for Applying for Administrative Supplements to Funded R01, P01, P50 Grants and U01 and U19 Cooperative Agreements

 The following materials should also accompany the request letter:

-- Surveillance research findings and/or manuscripts must be provided.
+- Efficacy study publications and/or manuscripts must be provided.

-- Include relevant letters of support from key partner organizations, which plan to use the surveillance research findings specify how the surveillance data may be used.
+- Include relevant letters of support from key partner organizations, which may plan to adopt the intervention.

-Requests should contain enough detail to allow assessment of the scientific merit of the proposed surveillance research dissemination and dissemination evaluation plans and the appropriateness of the request for supplemental funding.
-Budgets should not exceed $100,000 in total costs for a time period not exceeding 12 months.
+Request letters should contain enough detail to allow assessment of the scientific merit of the proposed dissemination plans and the appropriateness of the request for supplemental funding.
+Budgets should not exceed $125,000 in direct costs for a time period not exceeding 12 months.
 All requests require an itemized budget and must be signed by the grantee institution's business office.
 Requests for administrative supplements under this program must comply with NIH policies for inclusion of women, minorities, and children in research involving human subjects.
 (See later section for information regarding new policies.)

-Submit a signed, typewritten original of the request, as well as five copies of the request and five copies of all required accompanying program materials, publications, biosketches, and letters of support, in one package to:
+Submit a signed, typewritten original of the request letter, as well as five copies of the request letter and five copies of all required accompanying program materials, publications, biosketches, and letters of support, in one package to:

 Division of Cancer Control and Population Sciences